artsandmetaphysics/goodlifeodyssey/_meditations/the-universe-is-empty-yet-is-ultimately-real.md

 As best I can tell, modern physics described the universe as a single _wave function_.
 This wave function encompasses everything.
 It evolves according to the fixed laws of nature.
 These smaller particles, like elements, molecules, things, selves, and all other terms in our language, are ways of talking about this universal wave function.
 The division between the particle and its surroundings is arbitrary, and a particle can be entangled to other parts of the universe, making its behavior inseparable from everything else.
 Thus the smaller particles are conventionally real, as they’re a way of talking about the universal wave function.

 For several months I thought that the universal wave function had svabhāva, because it is “independent of anything else, uncaused, and not fabricated from other things.”
-However, after some consideration, I now agree that nothing has svabhāva, although as you’ll see below, I still disagree on a deeper point.
+However, after some consideration, I now agree that nothing has svabhāva.
 I changed my mind because the term svabhāva is abstract and difficult to translate.
 I’m not in a position to question what is meant by this term.
 And so, I think it’s reasonable to concede that the term wasn’t meant to apply to something like the universal wave function.
 After all, if you lump everything together, what else is there to depend on!

-I disagree with Nāgārjuna on another point: He says if there were ultimately real things, they would be things with svabhāva.
-I don’t think this is true.
+Unlike Nāgārjuna, I think things that are empty of svabhāva can still be ultimately real.

 The nature of my disagreement is best illustrated with an example.
 In book ten, Nāgārjuna shows that fire and fuel have no svabhāva: